 It’s important to note that not all Lily’s Garden ads are purely narrative-based.
 For example, if you look at Facebook ads for this game, many are more gameplay-focused and a bit more subdued than the ads I included at the beginning of the article.

 They’re still based on a storyline and have some shock value, but they also include mini-games and puzzles.

 Most commonly, we see stories about Lily finding out her partner is cheating.
 Also, Lily is usually found in difficult situations with her baby.

 Generally, the goal is to help her get out of such situations by solving a puzzle.

 Here’s an example of a Lily’s Garden Facebook ad that includes both the story and the mini-game.

-Lily seeks shelter from the cold winter and tries to keep warm in an abandoned house.
+After finding out her partner is cheating, Lily seeks shelter from the cold winter and tries to keep warm in an abandoned house.